danrgonzalez/danrgonzalez.github.io/_posts/2016-05-01-Metis-Project-Luther.md

 To collect the data, the following websites were scraped:

-- ROI : The-Numbers.com
+- ROI: The-Numbers.com
-- Critic Scores : RottenTomatoes.com
+- Critic Scores: RottenTomatoes.com
 - Others: BoxOfficeMojo.com

 ### Analysis